Last Updated: December 5, 2025

 All of this seems pretty standard so far.

-OK, let’s talk about what differentiates Persana for other tools like Freckle, Airscale and Exa Websets: signals and signal orchestration.
+OK, let’s talk about what differentiates Persana from tools like Freckle, Airscale and Exa Websets: signals and signal orchestration.

 Persana has over 75+ different signals (ie job changes, hiring trends, funding, website visits) already integrated into the platform.